Q-Minh/nihu/dox/tut_custom_singular_integrals.md

 	//...
 };
 ~~~~~~~~~~~~
-The test and trial field types are left as template arguments of the specialisation, but they are used in the arguments of std::enable_if to select the appropriate specialisation case.
+The test and trial field types are left as template arguments of the specialisation, but they are used in the arguments of [std::enable_if] to select the appropriate specialisation case.
 The specialisation is enabled if
 - the formalism (deduced from the test and trial fields by the metafunction ::get_formalism) is ::formalism::collocational
 - the geometrical interpolation function (L-set) of the trial field is ::tria_1_shape_set
 - the field interpolation function (N-set) of the trial field is ::tria_0_shape_set

-\note the test field does not need to be taken into account, as the ::singularity::face_match_type singulartiy indicates that the test and trial element types are identical.
+\note the test field does not need to be taken into account, as the ::singularity::face_match_type singulartiy implies that the test and trial element types are identical.

 As shown above, the class specialisation defines a static public member function called `eval` that evaluates the singular integral into a result matrix received by reference.